FedeLacabaratz/Udemy-ReactJS-Course/README.md

 [MernTasks App](https://proyecto-merntasks-app.netlify.app/) - Manage your projects and tasks with this very simple app made with MongoDB, Express, React and NodeJs (MERN).

+[ListaProductos App](https://listado-productos.netlify.app/#/) - Create, Read, Update and Delete products from a List with this very simple app made with React using Redux.